suigh/rbac_c_go/README.md

 rbac_c_go
 ======
-rbac_c_go implements the RBAC with go language and shows how to use it with C language.
+This project implements the RBAC with go language and shows how to use it with C language.

 For the purposes of this package: